oskariorg/oskari-frontend/docs/md/backend/StandaloneBackend.md

 ## A. Overview

     This package serves a standalone platform for to use and apply Oskari frontend/backend software.
-    Standalone package uses HSQL databse for backend application data and Jetty servlet for web services.
+    Standalone package uses HSQL database for backend application data and Jetty servlet for web services.

     Remark: WFS-layers are not yet supported in this package